-Water is an integral part of good health, but sometimes drinking a glass of water can cause you to feel nauseous.
+Water is integral to good health, but sometimes drinking water can cause you to feel nauseous.
 On average, humans need to drink at least eight glasses of water every day to avoid dehydration.
-When it comes to healthy hydration, there’s no substitute for H20.
+When it comes to healthy hydration, there’s no substitute for water.

-While consuming the proper amount of water is essential for your health.
-It’s also important to note that when water makes you nauseous, you aren’t drinking enough of it.
+While consuming an adequate amount of water is essential for your health.
+It’s also important to note that you aren’t drinking enough of it when water makes you nauseous.
 But why does water make you nauseous?

 Several different factors can cause nausea after drinking water.
 Your water could be contaminated with a bacteria or parasite, or you might be dehydrated.
 When you’re extremely dehydrated, it may cause your body to think it’s sick.
 The anticholinergic drug found in certain medications can also cause nausea.
 Here, we’ll talk about some of the reasons you feel nauseous after drinking water.